bersling/tsmean-amp/app/pages/articles/encoding/unicode-and-utf-8-tutorial-for-dummies.md

 Understanding everything about encoding isn't an easy job.
-Most tutorials start with explaining to you the history of encoding, but you really don't have to know about all that stuff to get a basic understanding of unicode and UTF-8.
-So here we'll go, I promise to make it as short and simple as humanly possible.
+Most tutorials start with explaining the history of encoding, but you really don't have to know about all that stuff to get a basic understanding of unicode and UTF-8.
+So here we go, I promise to make it as short and simple as humanly possible.

 ## Unicode